Babywearing A Newborn

 (2) Structured Carriers

-My favorite structured carrier brand is Lillebaby.
+My favorite brand of structured carrier is Lillebaby.
 I used the one called the Complete Original 100% Cotton.
 I began using it almost daily since my baby was 2 months old, and continued with it until he was about 2 and a half.
 It really is easy to use, just clip 2 accessible buckles (1 on the waist, and one on the upper back) and your in!
 It’s also quite practical, not only for the obvious hands-free element (as they all provide), but this one also has a handy and spacious front pocket (so useful)!

 I also find it easy to breastfeed in, and it’s highly adjustable (see the 6in1 image below).
 This part was key, as my husband (twice my size) and I would rotate the same carrier.
 He was also pretty comfortable with.
 Since talking with my friends about how much I liked this model, a few of them also ended up buying same one.
 Turns out they LOVED it too!
 (I am not getting any commission on this, although I should 🙂 )